The true beauty of nature is perfectly summed up in some of SA’s native orchids. Which of these can you find?

 1. Pink hyacinth orchid (Dipodium roseum)

-Growing up to 1 metre tall, you would think this orchid would be easy to spot.
+Growing up to 1 m tall, you would think this orchid would be easy to spot.
 But because it has no leaves, and is just a stem before its flowers open, it might still be a bit of a challenge.

 This species, like most SA orchids, has a tongue – technically a labellum.
 The pink hyacinth orchid has a stripy tongue, something that sets it apart from its rare spotty cousin the D. paradalinum.